gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Good morning."

 Maddy let out her breath in a relieved whoosh.
-For a moment she had been afraid it would speak in Patient's voice.
+"Good morning," she replied.
-"Good morning.
+She had been afraid that Dockety would never wake up, and even more afraid that if it did, it would speak in Patient's voice.
-Did you---um, sleep?
+"Did you---um, sleep?
 Well?"

 "Negative,"
 the bot said,